ShimaaBetah/GraphoPlex/README.md

 ## How to run a cluster
-the previous steps will only run 1 server on default 8080 port, to run a cluster of servers, you need to run the following commands.
+The previous steps will only run 1 server on default 8080 port, to run a cluster of servers, you need to run the following commands.

 1) Setup app properties